Aethel-Systems/AELibrary/README.md

 # AELibrary

-This repository uses Aethelium (.ae) exclusively and no other programming languages.
+**This repository uses Aethelium (.ae) exclusively and no other programming languages.**

 AELibrary contains the core Aethelium library source files for building on the Windows platform.
 It provides the essential logic segments required to build native Windows applications using the Aethelium compiler (`aethelc`).

 These files are designed to be incorporated into the final executable as source inputs, ensuring the resulting program remains a standalone EXE file without the need for DLL packaging.

+This library is currently in its early stages.

 ## Architectural Principle: Source Weaving